huxingyi/dust3d/docs/next_stage.rst

 .. _here: https://dust3d.readthedocs.io/en/latest/origin-and-future.html

-I wish this post is my new start of the game making journey, **please leave a comment on reddit_ website to share what's the best idea to achieve the simple monster animation task please, thanks.**
+I wish this post is my new start of the game making journey, **please leave a comment on reddit website to share what's the best idea to achieve the simple monster animation task, thanks**, and here is the reddit_ post link.

 .. _reddit: https://www.reddit.com/r/programming/comments/8g6i8l/i_am_writing_a_coarse_motion_capture_software_to/